 • An accreditation is not always available or necessary.
 For example, learning Calligraphy.

-• They are not amateur - most courses are given by skilled & experienced professionals
+• They are not always amateur - most courses are given by skilled & experienced professionals

-• They cover a much wider area - since there does not need to be a governing body there is no limit on what the course can cover
+• They cover a much wider area - since there does not need to be a governing body there is no limit on what the courses can cover

-• They are cheaper - since you don't need to pay said governing body
+• They are cheaper - since you don't need to pay for any governing body

 • They are more flexible - you can learn and develop your skills but at your own pace without worrying about exams and certificates

 • They are often more practical.
 Online Learning courses were developed to impart practical skills.
 Accredited courses often rely on building up theoretical knowledge over a long period of time.

 If you are looking for courses in more traditionally practical, accredited fields such as Medicine, Legal, Engineering etc then Skillshare is probably not the right fit for you.
 I recommend you check out our Udemy & Coursera reviews.